zoesteinkamp/sourcesage-dev-test/README.md

 For backend developers: We like Python and PHP (but we really don't mind if you write it in other languages) For iOS and Android developers: Do you even have another choice?

+You should fork this repository and put your work there.
 This exercise should take no longer than 4 hours.
-However, you are not timed and you can send us back the URL to the application whenever you finish.
+However, you are not timed and you can send us a pull request whenever you finish.
+(If you have something live going on, even better!)